i2bc/ORFmine/docs/How_it_works_orfold.md

 residues with a disorder probability higher than 0.5.
 The disorder propensity of each sequence is defined as the fraction of residues predicted as located in a highly disordered segment.

+<br><br><br>
+#### References

+1. Bitard-Feildel, T. & Callebaut, I. HCAtk and pyHCA: A Toolkit and Python API for the Hydrophobic Cluster Analysis of Protein Sequences. bioRxiv 249995 (2018).
+2. Dosztanyi, Z., Csizmok, V., Tompa, P. & Simon, I. The pairwise energy content estimated from amino acid composition discriminates between folded and intrinsically unstructured proteins.
+Journal of molecular biology 347, 827–839 (2005).
+3. Dosztányi, Z. Prediction of protein disorder based on IUPred.
+Protein Science 27, 331– 340 (2018).
+4. Mészáros, B., Erdős, G. & Dosztányi, Z. IUPred2A: context-dependent prediction of protein disorder as a function of redox state and protein binding.
+Nucleic acids research 46, W329–W337 (2018).
+5. Fernandez-Escamilla, A.-M., Rousseau, F., Schymkowitz, J. & Serrano, L. Prediction of sequence-dependent and mutational effects on the aggregation of peptides and proteins.
+Nature biotechnology 22, 1302–1306 (2004).
+6. Linding, R., Schymkowitz, J., Rousseau, F., Diella, F. & Serrano, L. A comparative study of the relationship between protein structure and β-aggregation in globular and intrinsically disordered proteins.
+Journal of molecular biology 342, 345–353 (2004).
+7. Rousseau, F., Schymkowitz, J. & Serrano, L. Protein aggregation and amyloidosis: confusion of the kinds?
+Current opinion in structural biology 16, 118–126 (2006).